openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_WARNING|

 |LANG| does not support both global scope and ``globalThis`` because untyped
-objects with dynamically changed layouts are not supported.
+objects with dynamically changed layouts are unsupported.

 |CB_BAD|
 ~~~~~~~~